Daniel by Bill Diehl

 "Worthy is the Lamb who was slain To receive power and riches and wisdom, And strength and honor and glory and blessing!"
 And every creature which is in heaven and on the earth and under the earth and such as are in the sea, and all that are in them, I heard saying: "Blessing and honor and glory and power Be to Him who sits on the throne, And to the Lamb, forever and ever!"
 Then the four living creatures said, "Amen!"
 And the twenty-four elders fell down and worshiped Him who lives forever and ever.

-These three commands were accomplished by the date of 457 BC.
-From this date of 457 BC to the year of AD.
-34 is exactly 490 years.
+These three commands were finally accomplished in the decree of Artexerxes by the date of 457 BC.
+From this date of Artexerxes' decree in 457 BC to the year of AD.
+34 there are exactly 490 years.
 Within the last "week" of the seventy weeks, AD 28 to AD 34 the Messianic mission of Jesus Christ was fulfilled.
 Within the 2520 days of this final week (7 years X 360 days per year = 2520 days) 1260 of these days were allotted for the incarnate Christ to proclaim that the "time was fulfilled" for the kingdom of God to be established and Satan's kingdom to be over-thrown.

 Christ's sinless life and atoning death on the cross "finished the transgression", "made an end of sins", made "reconciliation for iniquity", and brought in "everlasting righteousness".
 He "sealed up the vision and prophecy", and He was "anointed" as Messiah.
 He "confirmed" or ratified the everlasting covenantal promises of God and then He was "cut of" as He made His atoning substitutionary death on the cross for the sins of the world.
 But that is not the end of the story.

-Also within that prophetic 7 year "week" of 2520 days there was contained the promise that we found back in Daniel 8:14 that within 2300 days the temple of Christ's body that had been offered for the sins of the world would be "restored" through His glorious resurrection and ascension into heaven to reign as King of Kings and intercede for His people as their High Priest.
-At the end of this prophetic week, because of the despicable unrepented-of sin of the Sanhedrin in conjunction with Rome as the "desolator" against the Messiah, Israel would be cut off as the covenantal people of God and would ultimately be punished forty years later by the destruction of their city and temple in A.D.
-70. The most horrible crime in all of human history, the true "abomination of desolation", was the condemnation and crucifixion of the Lord Jesus Christ by His own covenantal people.
+Also within that prophetic 7 year "week" of 2520 days there was contained the apocalyptic promise that we found back in Daniel 8:14 that within 2300 days the temple of Christ's body that had been offered for the sins of the world would be "restored" through His glorious resurrection, ascension into heaven, and enthronement in heaven to reign as King of Kings and intercede for His people as their High Priest.
+At the end of this prophetic week, because of the despicable unrepented-of sin of the Sanhedrin in conjunction with Imperial Rome as the "desolator" against the Messiah, Israel would be cut off as the covenantal people of God and would ultimately be punished forty years later by the destruction of their city and temple in A.D.
+70. The most horrible crime in all of human history, by the true "terrible desolator", was the condemnation and crucifixion of the Lord Jesus Christ by His own covenantal people.

 Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy.
 Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem unto the Messiah the Prince shall be seven weeks, and threescore and two weeks: the street shall be built again, and the wall, even in troublous times.